Interurban Building (Seattle): L.C. Smith and The Pacific Block

-The building was visited by fire several times in the early 1900s, but its proximity to the fire department headquarters and the fact that numerous people were living in their offices in the building allowed for a quick response and minimal damage.
+The building was visited by fire several times in the early 1900s, but its proximity to the fire department headquarters and the fact that numerous tenants were using their offices in the building as living quarters allowed for quick detection and minimal damage.

 In February 1904 the old banking room was taken over by the Puget Sound Electric Railway for use as a ticket office and waiting room for the Seattle–Tacoma interurban line, which once again linked the building to developer Fred E. Sander who not only co-founded the railroad but had been responsible for purchasing most of the right of way.
 Originally located at the Southwest corner of First Avenue and Jackson Streets, the railway began looking for a new depot location when the Schwabacher Brothers decided to redevelop the lot.
 The railroad tracks, which originally ran up First Avenue to Yesler Way, were soon reconfigured into a loop that would pass in front of the Pacific Block before returning to First.
 At its peak the station had 27 daily departures for both Tacoma and the branch line to Renton.

 Upon Smith's passing in 1910, his properties were willed to his widow Flora B. Smith, and upon her death in 1920 to their son Burns Lyman Smith (1880–1941) who would subsequently form the United Business Corporation as a holding company for all his Washington properties.
 Still residing in Syracuse, New York, he would later make Seattle his permanent home.

 In the early 1910s, the 6th floor of the Pacific Block became the construction headquarters for the nearby Smith Tower, containing the offices of supervising architect H.W.
 Thompson and contractor the Whitney-Steen Company.
 Construction of the Smith Tower had barely reached ground level when B.L.
 Smith announced plans to demolish the Pacific Block and replace it with a building equal in height to the Smith Tower.
 Dubbed the B.L.
 Smith Building, construction would have begun as soon as the Smith Tower was completed but little else was mentioned of this project after the initial announcement.

 The Smith Tower Annex

 In the mid 1920s, the 2nd Avenue Extension project had stirred a brief revival in Pioneer Square real estate and despite the loss of foot traffic that the interurban had generated for the area, the Pacific Block remained a popular office address as other nearby office buildings were converted to hotels or fell vacant.
 In August 1926 B.L.
-Smith announced plans to once again replace the Pacific Block, this time with a $2 million 18-story skyscraper.
-Smith said about the revival of the neighborhood at the time:
+Smith revived the idea of replacing the Pacific Block, this time with a $2 million 18-story skyscraper.
+Smith said about the neighborhood at the time:

-His proposed building, tentatively titled the New Pacific Block would contain a parking garage on the first 3 floors that would serve the offices above as well as the nearby Smith Tower.
+His proposed building, tentatively titled the New Pacific Block, would contain a parking garage on the first 3 floors that would serve the offices above as well as the nearby Smith Tower.
 No further mention was ever made of this tower (or a First Avenue extension) and the plans were quietly scaled back to a refurbishment of the existing Pacific Block.